-The reluctance to sit next to African Americans on the subway is a message that “You are to be avoided because you are potentially dangerous, a criminal or up to no good.”
-Many of my African American friends tell tales of how they enter an elevator with a single white female, and how she tenses up, clutches her purse more tightly and moves away in fear.
+The reluctance to sit next to Black people on the subway is a message that “you are to be avoided because you are potentially dangerous, a criminal or up to no good.”
+Many of my Black friends tell tales of how they enter an elevator with a single white female and how she tenses up, clutches her purse more tightly and moves away in fear.

 - Microaggressions are constant and continual in the life experience of people of color.
-They experience these offensive behaviors every day from the moment they awaken in the morning until they go to sleep at night, and from the time they are born until they die.
+They experience these offensive behaviors every day from the moment they awaken in the morning until they go to sleep at night and from the time they are born until they die.

-- Microaggressions are cumulative and any one offense or put-down may represent the straw that breaks the camel’s back.
+- Microaggressions are cumulative, and any one offense or put-down may represent the straw that breaks the camel’s back.

 - Microaggressions are constant reminders to people of color that they are second-class citizens.

-- Microaggressions are energy-depleting and lead to the concept of “racial battle fatigue.”
+- Microaggressions are energy-depleting and lead to the concept of “racial battle fatigue.

 - Microaggressions symbolize past historic injustices, such as the enslavement of Africans, the taking away of land from the Indigenous people of this country, and the incarceration of Japanese Americans during World War II.

-In closing, I share with you the words of Martin Luther King, Jr., in his Letter from Birmingham Jail: “We will have to repent in this generation not merely for the hateful words and actions of the bad people but for the appalling silence of the good people.”
-These words have led us to ask an important question.
-What can well-meaning allies and bystanders do to disarm and dismantle microaggressions they observe?
+In closing, I share with you the words of Martin Luther King, Jr., from his “Letter from Birmingham Jail”: “We will have to repent in this generation not merely for the hateful words and actions of the bad people but for the appalling silence of the good people.”
+These words have led us to ask an important question: What can well-meaning allies and bystanders do to disarm and dismantle microaggressions they observe?

-As Dr. King says, silence and inaction in the face of moral transgressions are complicity and collusion.
+As King says, silence and inaction in the face of moral transgressions are complicity and collusion.
 As a society, each of us has a moral responsibility to take action against bias and bigotry.